kdeath83/agentresilience/README.md

 ## What This Is

-A preview of how we might automatically assess and test AI agent resilience against prudential standards **in the near future** (12-18 months).
+A preview of how we might automatically assess and test AI agent resilience against prudential standards **in the near future**

 **Key components:**
 1. **Agent Discovery** — Query AWS Agent Registry for registered agents